cyberdico/cyberdico.github.io/README.md

 # Cyberdico

-Compilation of tools, models, techniques concerning the world of cybersecurity.
+Compilation of tools, models, techniques concerning the cybersecurity.

 ## Usage

 Come and pick up information according to your desires !

-## Prerequisites

-No prerequisites, yes really ;-)

 ## Build with